• Home

 Merchant Marine Academy

-Did you know that 95 percent of all of the world’s goods are shipped over the water?
+Did you know that 95 percent of the world’s goods are shipped over seas?
 If you want to be one of the elite officers that safeguard our merchant fleet of commercial and military transport—in peacetime and wartime, then serving our nation as a licensed Merchant Marine Officer is the perfect career for you.

 The Merchant Marine Academy at a Glance

 The United States Merchant Marine Academy (USMMA) is a federal service academy (but not part of the military) located at King’s Point, New York.
-It’s mission is to educate and graduate future leaders in the maritime field who are committed to serving the nation as licensed Merchant Marine Officers and/or commissioned officers in the military.
+Its mission is to educate and graduate future leaders in the maritime field who are committed to serving the nation as licensed Merchant Marine Officers and/or commissioned officers in the military.
 The USMMA has a challenging academic program.
 Their program is enhanced by its Sea Year experience.
-During your Sea Year, you and other midshipmen get hands-on, real-world experience working commercial or military ships that sail to exciting ports around the globe.
+During your Sea Year, you and other midshipmen get hands-on, real-world experience working commercial or military ships that sail to exciting global ports.

 Here are the credentials you will get after graduation from the USMMA: